pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 ### Step 1.
 Create a CMEK-enabled project

-You can create a CMEK-enabled project either using the console or using API.
+If you are in the `Organization Owner` role of your organization, you can create a CMEK-enabled project using either the TiDB Cloud console or API.

 <SimpleTab groupId="method">
 <div label="Use Console" value="console">